wpsharks/wp-super-snow/readme.txt

 This plugin comes with a POT file for easy translation.
 See: `/includes/translations/wp-super-snow.pot`

-= Existing Translations =

-* **Serbo-Croatian** — by Borisa Djuraskovic <http://www.webhostinghub.com>
-See: `/includes/translations/wp-super-snow-sr_RS.mo`

 == Upgrade Notice ==

+= v151203 =

+- Now requires PHP v5.4+.
+- Tested for compatibility w/ WordPress v4.3, and 4.4+.
+- General cleanup and organizational improvements in code.
+- Back-end UI enhancements.

 = v131203 =

-Requires PHP v5.3+.
-The latest version of WP Super Snow requires PHP v5.3 (or higher).
-For further details, please see: <http://www.websharks-inc.com/product/wp-super-snow/>.
+Now requires PHP v5.3+.
+For further details, please see: <http://websharks-inc.com/product/wp-super-snow/>.

 == Changelog ==